maythazinphyo1/Devops_gp1/use-cases/use-case-1.md

 ### Success End Condition

-A report is available for sale department manager to check which countries meet the market requirement.
+A report is available for the department manager to check which countries meet the market requirement.

 ### Failed End Condition